CarolineCollins/Assignment-3-MSB1015/README.md

 ### What can you find in this repository?
 - `thing.r` R code to send a query to Wikidata and create a .tsv file from the results
-- `thing.nf` nextflow code to calculate the JPlogP values of molecules from the .tsv file
+- `thing.nf` nextflow code to get the JPlogP values of molecules from the .tsv file
 - `query_result.tsv` the result of the SPARQL query (run from R code)
 - `short.tsv` a toy data set of only 5 molecules with their SMILES.
 - supporting documents and a `logbook.md` of the learning process